jccuevas/cpp-docs.es-es/docs/parallel/concrt/reference/overwrite-buffer-class.md

 ### <a name="parameters"></a>Parámetros
  `_PTarget`
- Puntero al destino recién vinculado.
+ Un puntero al destino recién vinculado.

 ##  <a name="dtor"></a>~ overwrite_buffer